tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 #### Types of Trees
 - Binary Tree: Each node can have utmost two children.
-- Perfect Binary Tree: All interior nodes have two children and all leaves have the same depth.
-- Full Binary Tree: Every node except the leaves has two children.
-- complete binary tree: every level, except possibly the last, is completely filled, and all nodes in the last level are as far left as possible
 - Binary search tree: left less than given node, right greater than given node.
 - AVL tree:
 - Red-Black tree: